rob-scape/hgw-mod1-firmwares/README.md

 With pot3 you can introduce Miss Probability and Glitch Bursts.

+This combination of probability control, step sequencing, trigger skipping, and glitch bursts makes the module versatile for generative rhythms, random variations, and chaotic textures.

 Controls:\
 Pot 1 Probability\
 Sets the probability of switching between the two outputs (F3 and F4).